NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_ios_app.md

         </plist>
         ```
    - Replace the application identifier, provisioning profile name and team ID
+     - You can find your teamID under "Membership details" in your [account info][apple-account-info]
-   - Encode using base64 and add to GitHub
+   - Encode the file using base64 and add it to GitHub
  - **IOS_APPSTORE_API_PRIVATE_KEY** and **IOS_APPSTORE_API_KEY_ID**
     - Follow [the docs to create][create-api-key] a new API key
     - I used the role "App Manager", but "Developer" [might be enough][app-store-key-roles]